geoadmin/doc-tech/page/status.md

 ---
-# Use the following variables to set the homepage preview
+# Use the following variables to set the Current Status section in this page and the homepage preview
-# Set `previewType` to control the position and color of the preview:
+# Set `type` to control the position and color of the homepage preview:
 #   - "info": bottom of the page, no color
 #   - "warning": top of the page, yellow
 #   - "danger": top of the page, red
-# The `previewTitle` is only used in 'danger' and 'warning' types
+# The `title` is not displayed in the homepage preview for 'info' type
-previewType: "info"
+type: "info"
-previewTitle: "All systems operational"
+title: "All systems operational"
-previewContent: "All systems are fully operational and available for use."
+content: "All systems are fully operational and available for use."
 ---

 # Status

 Status updates of \*geo.admin.ch services, newest first.

+## Current Status

+### {{ $frontmatter.title }}

+{{ $frontmatter.content }}

 ## [2025-07-02] Incident with Printing